bhumikakumaran/bhumikakumaran/README.md

 ## Hi, I'm Bhumika 😊

-🔎 Exploring patterns | 📈 Explaining insights | 🎨 Designing how data is understood
+🔎 Exploring patterns, 📈 Explaining insights, 🎨 Designing how data is understood

 ## 👩‍💻 About Me
 Working with data to uncover insights and build intuitive dashboards,